IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 File Directories:
 - The "Sweden_RDD.pdf" file is the final report in pdf form;
-- The "Sweden_RDD.rmd" file is the r markdown file that was used to generate the fina report (knitted to pdf)
+- The "Sweden_RDD.rmd" file is the r markdown file that was used to generate the fina report (knitted to pdf);
 - The "Sweden_RDD.R" file is an r script that runs contains the main RDD analysis conducted (as well as some data construction, EDA and visualizations);
 - The "Extra_Sweden_RDD.R" file is an r sctipt that contains supplemental R code that loads, cleans, merges, and pre-processes the orignial raw datasets.